This article is a comparison of linseed and tung oils:

 Pure, Safe Tung Oil Brands

-I found the Real Milk Paint Tung to be milder than the brand I initially tested in this post which later changed my view more favorable towards Tung Oil.
+I found the Real Milk Paint Tung to be milder in odor than the brand I initially tested in this post which later changed my view more favorable towards Tung Oil.

-Tung oil can be applied without a thinner to weathered wood, new wood floors as well as some old wood floors and concrete.
+Tung oil can be applied without a thinner to weathered wood, old wood, terra-cotta and concrete.
+(Anything super porous).

-Check to see if your application requires a thinner before starting because the thinners are chemical compounds that may not be tolerable or desirable.
+Check to see if your application requires a thinner before starting because the thinners are solvents, and they are just about universally more difficult for the chemically sensitive.

 What are the Chemical Thinners in Tung Oil and are they Healthy and Safe?